Takeout-bysourfruit/takeout.js/src/README.md

     const html = await client.getHTMLFileContents('templates/index.html')

     const emailTemplate = {
-        to: 'test@example.com',
+        to: 'hello@sourfruit.xyz',
-        from: 'Takeout.js', // as of July 2022, this will be (e.g) 'Takeout.js via Takeout'
+        from: 'Takeout.js', // as of July 2022, this will be (e.g) 'Takeout.js via Takeout' for free users
         subject: 'Getting HTML from a file',
         html: html,
     }

-    client.send(emailTemplate)
+    await client.send(emailTemplate)
 }

 sendEmail()